Bounded solutions for non-parametric mean curvature problems with nonlinear terms: The prescribed mean curvature case with

 a solution of \eqref{pbp} being a function $u_p\in W^{1,p}_0(\Omega)$ such that

 for any $v\in W^{1,p}_0(\Omega)$.

 The existence of a solution $u_p \in W^{1,p}_0(\Omega)\cap L^\infty(\Omega)$ of \eqref{pbp} follows by standard monotonicity arguments (\cite{ll}).

-We accomplish the proof of Theorem \ref{teomain} by split it into a few steps.
+We accomplish the proof of Theorem \ref{teomain} by splitting it into a few steps.
 We start showing some estimates on $u_p$ which are independent of $p\sim 1^+$.
-In fact, we recall that the aim is taking $p\to 1^+$ in \eqref{pbp} so that, in the follow, estimates independent on $p$ are tacitly meant as {\it there exists some $p_0>1$ such that the estimate is uniform in the range $1<p\leq p_0$}.
+In fact, we recall that the aim is taking $p\to 1^+$ in \eqref{pbp} so that, in the following, estimates independent on $p$ are tacitly meant as {\it there exists some $p_0>1$ such that the estimate is uniform in the range $1<p\leq p_0$}.

 The main needed estimates are collected in the following: \begin{lemma} Let $f\in L^N(\Omega)$ such that \eqref{smallness} holds and let $u_p$ be a solution to \eqref{pbp}.
 Then $u_p$ is bounded in $BV(\Omega)\cap L^\infty(\Omega)$ (with respect to $p$) and there exists $u\in BV(\Omega)\cap L^\infty(\Omega)$ such that, up to subsequences, $u_p$ converges to $u$ in $L^q(\Omega)$ for every $q<\infty$, weak$^*$ in $L^\infty(\Omega)$, and $\nabla u_p$ converges to $D u$ weak$^*$ as measures as $p\to 1^+$.
 Moreover it holds